What is GDPR? Everything you need to know about the new general data protection regulations | ZDNet

 What is GDPR?

-At its core, GDPR is a new set of rules designed to give citizens more control over their data.
-It aims to simplify the regulatory environment for business so both citizens and businesses can fully benefit from the digital economy.
+At its core, GDPR is a new set of rules designed to give EU citizens more control over their personal data.
+It aims to simplify the regulatory environment for business so both citizens and businesses in the European Union can fully benefit from the digital economy.

-The reforms are designed to reflect the world we're living in now, and brings laws and obligations across Europe up to speed for the internet-connected age.
+The reforms are designed to reflect the world we're living in now, and brings laws and obligations - including those around around personal data, privacy and consent - across Europe up to speed for the internet-connected age.

 Fundamentally, almost every aspect of our lives revolves around data.
 From social media companies, to banks, retailers, and governments -- almost every service we use involves the collection and analysis of our personal data.
 Your name, address, credit card number and more all collected, analysed and, perhaps most importantly, stored by organisations.